ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 ### Policies

-In the **Policies** section, the system presents details regarding specific policies related to the managed warehouse.
+In the **Policies** panel, the system presents details regarding specific policies related to the managed warehouse.

 ![pictures](pictures/Managed_Warehouses_policies_04_06.png)